Dreezy305/Game-app/README.md

 - On click of the eye icon navigates to the user page where further info about a particular user can be seen.
 - operations like create, edit, delete and filter can be performed on the pages.
 - the select comppnent contains a list of options (name, email, gender, address), select an option, type in value in the input field and the data in table will be updated to display the result of the filter
+- the pen icon under the actions column pops up a modal, this modal enables a user to edit/update a user data

 ### Games